GaborFicsor/steezy-spatula/README.md

 </details>

-To log in to the website, users can click on the login button in the navigation bar.
-From there, they will be asked to enter their unique username and password.
-If they would like to avoid entering their login information every time they visit, they can choose the "Remember me" option.
-If a user is not yet registered and cannot log in, a link to the signup form is available at the top of the page.
-After successfully logging in, users are redirected to the landing page with a pop-up message that says: 'Successfully logged in'.
+If a user wants to log in after returning to the website they can do so, by clicking on the login button in the navbar.
+Here they need to type in their username and password and they can make the website remember them, so they don't have to log in every time they visit the website.
+If the user is not registered yet and therefore can not use the login form to enter the website, a link is present at the top that will take them to the signup form.
+If the user filled out the login form and pressed the sign in button they are then taken back to the landing page with an alert message saying that they have successfully logged in.
 <details>
   <summary>image of logout page</summary>